How to be a straight-A student?

 This process will help the helper to figure out the problem and make effective actions.

 If you are given a project on which you don’t know what to do, try to do it by yourself first.
 Make an online research.
 Read references and other materials that can help you proceed.

-But if you can’t still make it, it’s time to ask help from your teacher.
-Tell him/her what you did and what aspects of the project remain a problem to you.
+But if you can’t still make it, it’s time to ask for help from your teacher.
+Tell him/her what you did and what aspects of the project remain a problem for you.
 Doing this indicates that you are interested in your studies.

 As a teacher, I will be gladder and willing to help students who show interest.

 Yes, successful students are busy.
 But not to the extent that they couldn’t have friends and social connections.
 In fact, they have better social interactions than the average ones.